intel/FPGA-Devcloud/GitHub_Usage/User_GitHub_Devcloud_Instructions.md

 ## Generating a new SSH Key in MobaXterm

+**Note: If you are not connected to the Intel wifi or within the firewall, please disregard this section.**

 **If you cannot push or pull to GitHub FPGA Devcloud repository and you are connected to the Intel wifi, you need to setup an SSH key.**